MileHacker Logo

 Krabi Airport: Offers basic facilities: ATMs, currency exchange, food stalls, duty-free shops, car hire counters, and tourist information.

-Phuket Airport: A larger airport with more extensive facilities: a wider selection of dining, various shopping opportunities, and a broader range of ground transportation services.
+Phuket Airport: A larger airport with more extensive facilities: a wider selection of dining, various opportunities to shop, and a broader range of ground transportation services.

 Transfers to Ko Lanta